Omnikeck/StrayPingDisplay/README.md

 StrayPingDisplay is a quick ripoff of a feature that stray.gg has.

 **Features:**

-- **Customizable Discord Invite Link:** Server owners can easily configure the Discord invite link to their community server.

 - **Flexible Message Format:** Customize the message format that players receive when checking the ping of someone